Our Impact

 _JPG.jpg)

 We average more than 100 flights per year and have landed in all 50 U.S. states, 8 Provinces of Canada, Mexico, and 15 countries in the Caribbean.
-We also have assisted in both Transatlantic and Transpacificl rescue flights.
+We also have assisted in both Transatlantic and Transpacific rescue flights.

 Wings of Rescue is equipped to respond at a moment’s notice—flying into action to save vulnerable pets from overcrowded shelters and disaster zones.
+Our work is grounded in preparedness for emergencies, preparedness for disaster, and real-time crisis readiness, allowing our teams to mobilize quickly as part of coordinated animal disaster response efforts and large-scale rescue missions.

 Our Flights Help Shelters Reunite Families with Pets Lost or Displaced During Emergency Situations